-- NetWare: If the NetWare MTA needs access to a post office on another NetWare server, you must add the /dn switch or the /user and /password switches to the MTA startup file to provide authentication information. - Linux: N/A. The Linux MTA requires TCP/IP links to the POA. - Windows: If the Windows MTA needs access to a post office on another Windows server, you must map a drive to the other server before you start the Windows MTA.
+- If the NetWare MTA needs access to a post office on another NetWare server, you must add the /dn switch or the /user and /password switches to the MTA startup file to provide authentication information. - If the Windows MTA needs access to a post office on another Windows server, you must map a drive to the other server before you start the Windows MTA.